SemenSofronov/rsschool-cv/cv.md

 #### English

 My English level is B2.
-I participated in calls with English customers and worked with documentation in English.
+I have participated in calls with English customers and worked with documentation in English.